 All New Hampshire poker rooms fall under the state’s charitable gaming law, which requires a set proportion of all proceeds to go to charity.
-Across New Hampshire, charitable facilities collect over $10 million per year for New Hampshire charities.
-The rake is set at a standard of 20%.
+Across New Hampshire, “charitable gaming” facilities collect over $10 million per year for New Hampshire charities.
+The rake is a standard of 20%.
 Otherwise, New Hampshire poker rooms are similar to poker rooms across the U.S.

 New Hampshire Poker Rooms Have Been Booming

 While smaller than most casino poker rooms, New Hampshire’s gambling is booming without a real casino.
 Instead, new Hampshire has a diverse, expansive poker scene with its poker rooms and legal sports betting.
 For detailed data on New Hampshire rooms, visit Poker Atlas for New Hampshire info.
 And, check out the New Hampshire Poker News Forum on Facebook.

 Mohegan Sun Was First Casino To Open Poker Room

 Mohegan Sun’s Poker Room, located in the Casino of the Earth, features no more than seven players per table.
 All active poker tables use Polycarbonate dividers.
 Mohegan Sun moved the poker room from the Casino of the Sky two years ago.

 Its hours are 10:00 am – 2:00 am in the Hall of Lost Tribes.
 The Poker Room may have already moved to 10 open tables soon.
 Mohegan Sun has $1/2, $2-5, and $5-10 no limit hold’em and $2-5 PLO.

 Mohegan Gaming and Entertainment, the “Industry Innovator,” tested its plan to reopen the poker in Pennsylvania at its Mohegan Pocono Casino.